AS1508/AS1508/README.md

 <!-- - 🤝 I’m available for freelancing. -->

-- 🌱 I’m currently learning .NET Framework in C#
+- 🌱 I’m currently learning Backend and Data in python
 <!-- -  📝 I regularly write articles on [https://dev.to/100rabhcsmc](https://dev.to/100rabhcsmc) -->

 - 📫 How to reach me **sebastianmartinezrodio@gmail.com**